Walking on eggshells. Toeing the line. Waiting for the other shoe to drop.

 They work so hard to keep the peace with the ex but don’t actually feel peaceful themselves.
 And what good is that?

-Ultimately, when we prioritize keeping the peace with a co-parent, we de-prioritize what’s truly important and what can actually give us lasting peace as stepmoms.
-Here’s how to reprioritize and reclaim control and peace.
+Ultimately, when we prioritize keeping the peace with a co-parent, we de-prioritize what’s truly important and what can actually give us lasting happiness as stepmoms.
+Here’s how to reprioritize and reclaim control.

-Often, in an attempt to “keep the peace,” we (or our partners) will not set, or enforce, boundaries that would protect us because they might upset the other party.
+Often, in an attempt “at a truce,” we (or our partners) will not set, or enforce, boundaries that would protect us because they might upset the other party.
 But you know what?
 I think that’s a bunch of BS.

 Not setting those boundaries prioritizes someone else’s peace over our own.
 And don’t you think we’ve sacrificed enough that we don’t have to also choose someone else’s comfort with our lack of boundaries over our comfort with healthy boundaries in place?

 In a perfect world, we could keep the peace internally and interpersonally.
-But often in blended families, that’s not our reality, and I would much rather you choose to “keep the peace” with yourself than with anyone else (including the ex, your in-laws, etc.).
+But often in blended families, that’s not our reality, and I would much rather you choose to prioritize yourself than anyone else (including the ex, your in-laws, etc.).

-If you’re not at peace, that will spill over into other areas of your life.
+If you’re not happy, that will spill over into other areas of your life.
 You might take it out on your partner.
 You might be standoffish with your stepkids.
 You might snap at a coworker.

-If it goes unresolved long enough, not having peace within could mean that you don’t have peace with anyone.
-That is why it’s critically important to step outside of your comfort zone and any fears you may have about how prioritizing your peace may be perceived, and do it anyway.
+If it goes unresolved long enough, not being content within could mean that you don’t have peace with anyone.
+That is why it’s critically important to step outside of your comfort zone and any fears you may have about how prioritizing yourself may be perceived, and do it anyway.

 Because you deserve peace, your relationship deserves peace, and your family deserves peace.